Dr. James Inge, Founder of DCMS

 DCMS is a subsidiary of the Texas Medical Association and is affiliated with the American Medical Association.
 DCMS has one physician serving on the Board of Councilors of the TMA and five physicians serving as Delegates and Alternate Delegates to the TMA House of Delegates.

-Any questions about DCMS and its membership may be referred to the Executive Director, May Tay.
+Any questions about DCMS and its membership may be referred to the Executive Director, Elizabeth Roth.